PHYS 1101. General Physics Laboratory I. 1 Hour.

-This course consists of special projects or topics in experimental or theoretical physics for individual physics students.
-Each student pursues an approved project of interest to him, or he may participate in one of the organized research programs conducted by the physics faculty.
-The projects are supervised by the physics faculty, but each student is expected to demonstrate individual initiative in planning and conducting the research program or topic.
+Students conduct original research under the direct supervision of a faculty member.
+Projects may be supervised by non-physics faculty with departmental approval.
+Each student is expected to demonstrate initiative in planning, performing, and reporting work done on the selected topic.
+The course may be repeated for up to a total of 6 credit hours with departmental approval.
 The course may be repeated for an additional three semester hours credit with consent of Department Chair.
 This course should be taken in addition to hours required for physics major or minor and may be taken for Academic Distinction Credit.
 See Academic Distinction Program in this catalog.

 Prerequisite: Consent of Department Chair.